Skip to content

 # WHERE "designer ( s )" = 'georgia gerber'"""

-# Below, we need `self.node.find(exp.Table)` in case we get a QAIngredient on its own
+# Below, we also need `self.node.find(exp.Table)` in case we get a QAIngredient on its own

 # E.g. `SELECT A() AS _col_0` cases should be ignored